 - how to be better at recruiting

-So if you are willing to learn and grow by learning from industry leaders, linkedin learning definitely is worth it.
+So if you have a career plan and you are willing to learn and grow by learning from industry leaders, linkedin learning definitely is worth it.

 4. Unlimited Searches

-The number of searches you can do with a free linkedin account is limited by what Linkedin calls the commercial use limit.
+The number of searches you can do with a basic account is limited by what Linkedin calls the commercial use limit.

 It means if Linkedin detects that you are extensively using their free search engine for a professional activity like prospecting or recruiting, they will block you.